foreztgump/CTF_WriteUp/Tryhackme/Overpass 3/readme.md

 ![ssh_paradox](img/ssh_paradox_failed.png)

-Host doesn't allow ssh login with password.
+Host doesn't allow ssh login with password without an authorized public key.
 Let's try to login to the ftp server using the credentials we found.

 ```ftp 10.10.205.247```